season-lab/memsight/README.md

 ## Requirements

 This code works with `angr` 5.6.x.
-Check out the docker [image](https://hub.docker.com/r/ercoppa/angr-fsm-0.1/) to get a working environment with `MemSight` and the CGC binaries.
+Check out the docker [image](https://hub.docker.com/r/ercoppa/angr-fsm-0.1/) to get a working environment based on Ubuntu 16.04 with `MemSight` and the CGC binaries.

 ## How to run
 Line-by-line symbolic execution can be started with: